AdediranTaiwo/Power-BI-project/README.md

 "_Disclamer_" : All datasets and reports do not represent any company, institution or country, but just a dummy datasets to demostrate capabilities on Power BI.
 ---
 ### Problem Statement
-1. Which Region has the highest sale
+1. Which Region has the highest sale.
 2. What is the total sale for all the regions.
-3. Which of the products has the highest quantity been sold
+3. Which of the products has the highest quantity been sold.
+4. How many customers patronize the company.

 ### Overview
 This project is a Sale project that illustrate a sale data assumed to be for an organization which features few of the organiztion data such as the Customer ID, Name, Producy , Quantity an so on..and relationships are created between them.